Root Access

 When creating a device

-When creating a device, check the "Root Access" option in the virtual device installation wizard: Then proceed to create the device.
+When creating a device, check the "Root Access" option in the virtual device installation wizard.
 Root access will then be enabled by default.
+Then proceed to create the device.

 From launchpad